-One of the most important things that happens after a patient is diagnosed with malignant mesothelioma — or any form of cancer — is a process known as staging.
+One of the most important things that happen after a patient is diagnosed with malignant mesothelioma — or any form of cancer — is a process known as staging.
 Doctors need to know how far the cancer has spread in order to determine the best treatment protocol, and do so through diagnostic testing.
 In most cases PET-CT is used, but researchers from the Baylor College of Medicine have shown that adding diagnostic laparoscopy to the tools used in staging mesothelioma dramatically improves the information gathered, and detects tumors that would otherwise have been missed.

 Diagnostic Laparoscopy Improves Accuracy of Pleural Mesothelioma Staging